 These delicious classic no-bake cookies are incredibly easy to make with only a few ingredients.
 Loaded with the perfect combination of cocoa powder, peanut butter, and oats, you’ll find yourself reaching for seconds…or thirds.

 These classic no-bake cookies are amazing!
-There is something about the combination of chocolate, peanut butter, and oatmeal that makes these hard to resist.
-This is definitely one of those cookies that you can’t have just one of, which makes them kind of dangerous!
+Something about the combination of chocolate, peanut butter, and oatmeal makes these hard to resist.
+This is definitely one of those cookies that you can’t have just one of, which makes them dangerous!
 They are also my husband’s favorite cookie.
 I know this because he tells me that a lot.
 I think it’s his way of hinting that he is craving them.
 But I am happy to oblige because they are so easy to make!

-- Butter: I prefer to use butter in this recipe because it tastes better than margarine.
+- Butter: I prefer butter in this recipe because it tastes better than margarine.
 Also, margarine has water in it that could affect the cookie’s ability to set up correctly.

 - Milk: Any milk will work in this recipe!
 I typically use 2%, but whole milk, 1%, skim, or even non-dairy milk like almond milk will work.

 - Granulated Sugar: This sweetens the cookies and helps them set up.

 - Salt: In small amounts, salt reduces bitterness but increases sweetness, which is desirable for sweet recipes.

 - Unsweetened Cocoa Powder: This adds a delicious chocolate flavor to these cookies.
 Natural unsweetened or Dutch-process cocoa powder both work great.

 - Peanut Butter: I recommend using a no-stir peanut butter like Jif or Skippy.
 My personal preference is to use crunchy peanut butter; I love the crunch of the peanut chunks, but creamy peanut butter is fine too!

 - Vanilla Extract: For a bit of flavor.